Claim Bonus Claim Bonus

 History of Card Counting

-It is considered that the father of card counting was Ed Thorp; as a matter of fact he is the originator of modern methods of counting cards.
+It is considered that the father of card counting is Ed Thorp; as a matter of fact he is the originator of modern methods of counting cards.
 But Ed Thorp didn't contrive card counting, and he wasn't the first person in blackjack who was able to count cards in order to beat the house.

 "Playing Blackjack to Win"